-- 4.4.1 Electives Defined.
-All second- and third-year courses not listed in section 4.3.2 are elective. - 4.4.2 Academic Credit.
+4.4.1 Electives Defined.
+All second- and third-year courses not listed in section 4.3.2 are elective.

+- 4.4.2 Academic Credit.
 Academic credit is awarded for both curricular and cocurricular coursework. - 4.4.2.1 Curricular Academic Credit will be granted to elective courses based on the following guidelines: (1) significant classroom component (normally consisting of 14 classroom hours per hour of academic credit) or significant individual sessions, with substantive content; and (2) student evaluation, by an individual appointed to the faculty, based on an examination, a substantive research or analysis paper(s), or student performance.
 (F.M., April 12, 2002.) - 4.4.2.2 Cocurricular Academic Credit on a "satisfactory/unsatisfactory" basis may be awarded to students participating in cocurricular activities that comply with plans approved by the faculty prior to the commencement of the activity for which credit is awarded.
 In determining whether to approve plans pursuant to which credit will be awarded for cocurricular activities, the faculty shall consider: (1) the educational value of the activity; (2) the extent and type of supervision and the director of the activity; (3) the extent and manner of periodic evaluation and review of the performance of students participating in the activity; and (4) the amount of time required to earn the credit.
-(F.M., April 3, 1970; F.M., February 25, 1971; F.M., May 8, 1972.)

-- 4.4.2.2.1 No more than six cocurricular credit hours may be applied toward the minimum credit hours required for graduation as provided in section 4.1.1.
-(F.M., April 29, 2009.) - 4.4.2.2.2 No more than two cocurricular credit hours per semester may be applied to the minimum semester-hour requirement as provided in section 4.5. - 4.4.2.3 Determination of whether an elective course satisfies the requirements for curricular or cocurricular academic credit will be made by the faculty.
-(F.M., April 12, 2002.) - 4.4.3 Directed-Readings Programs.
-It is administrative practice to deny approval of more than one directed-readings program per semester for each student.
-Directed-readings programs carry one or two semester hours of curricular credit, at the discretion of the member of the faculty offering the program.
+(F.M., April 3, 1970; F.M., February 25, 1971; F.M., May 8, 1972.) - 4.4.2.2.1 No more than six cocurricular credit hours may be applied toward the minimum credit hours required for graduation as provided in section 4.1.1, and of those six curricular credit hours no more than four may be from work on a journal.
+(F.M., April 29, 2009; F.M., May 1, 2013.) - 4.4.2.2.2 No more than two cocurricular credit hours per semester may be applied to the minimum semester-hour requirement as provided in section 4.5. - 4.4.2.3 Determination of whether an elective course satisfies the requirements for curricular or cocurricular academic credit will be made by the faculty.
+(F.M., April 12, 2002.)

+4.4.3 Directed-Reading Programs.
+A student may not enroll in more than one directed-reading program per semester.
+Only a member of the regular faculty may teach a directed-reading program, unless the appropriate associate dean approves a student's request to permit another faculty member to teach a directed-reading program.
+Directed-reading programs carry one or two semester hours of curricular credit, at the discretion of the member of the faculty offering the program.
 (A.R., August 30, 1972.)
-No student may earn more than six credit hours of curricular academic credit from directed readings programs.
-(F.M., April 29, 2009.)
+No more than six curricular credit hours from directed-reading programs may be applied toward the minimum credit hours required for graduation as provided in section 4.1.1.

-(F.M., April 25, 2012.)
+(F.M., April 25, 2012; F.M., May 1, 2013.)